georchestra/georchestra.github.io/software.md

 We also publish patch releases (eg 23.0.5) every month or so, to fix bugs and security issues.

-[Releases](https://github.com/georchestra/georchestra/releases) can be found on github: [https://github.com/georchestra/georchestra/releases](https://github.com/georchestra/georchestra/releases)
+Our releases can be found on GitHub: [https://github.com/georchestra/georchestra/releases](https://github.com/georchestra/georchestra/releases).

+Read [this page](https://docs.georchestra.org/georchestra/developer_guide/version_number/) to understand our version numbering.